 "It is an ebb and flow, so there are some days where I’m very upbeat and I feel like making plans for the month, and then there are times where I am arranging my funeral.
 So, it depends on if I have new symptoms, if I have a new twinge or whatever, and I’m brought back to the reality of ‘we don’t know.’
 I think overall, my faith, I’m a Christian, was baptized Methodist, went to Catholic high school, Presbyterian college, married a Lutheran, so I’m basically Protestant, and God has just been so good and there are so many people praying for me that it just lifts me, carries me.
 So on days I can’t pray or don’t feel good, there’s always someone who sends a card or gift or a call or a text, and it’s just spread out perfectly.
 There’s not like a big glug and then nothing, it’s like it’s all orchestrated… and it has to be divine."

 "For example, last Friday I was so tired from radiation that, for the first time since I’ve been here, I couldn’t walk back to my apartment.
 And I had gone to get triple max, which is a thing to coat your throat from the pharmacy to numb it so you can eat, and I got the prescription and I just sat there, for forty minutes.
 I was texting my sister and I was just not motivated to get up.
-I called my husband a couple of times but he was sleeping, but then he woke up and I said let’s go.
+I called my husband a couple of times but he was sleeping.
+When he answered the phone, I asked him if he wanted to go see the Christmas tree at Faneuil Hall.
 He said ‘you don’t feel good, let’s do it tomorrow, just come home.’
 So I thought ugh I should really go home, but I couldn’t.
-So suddenly I’m in the middle of texting her [Kathryn’s sister], and I think ‘I need to get up right now and walk.’
+Suddenly I’m in the middle of texting her [Kathryn’s sister], and I think ‘I need to get up right now and walk.’
 So I did, and I’m texting her like this [head down], I get past Coffee Central and for no reason, I look up, and right there is our youth minister from Michigan, who moved to New Hampshire last summer.
-Her husband had a problem with his heart and there were no beds in Bethany.
-So, he said I want to go to Mass General, and they say to her, ‘your husband needs an emergency pacemaker.’
-So, she’s trying to find them, and she’d just come out, and if I had looked that way half a second later, I would’ve missed her.
-And I was just so tired that day and it was just like, God’s in control.
-And so, there are things like that all the time."
+Her friend's husband had a problem with his heart and there were no beds in Bethany.
+He therefore requested to be transferred to Mass General.
+When they arrived, the medical team told his wife that her husband needed an emergency pacemaker!
+Meanwhile, my friend had arrived separately and was trying to find them.
+Initially, she tried in an abandoned reception area down a long hall.
+She'd just returned to the main corridor and was temporarily standing still, determining where to try next.
+If I had looked up toward her direction half a second later, I would've never known she was there and would've missed her completely.
+She was focused on getting to her friends, so she would not been looking for me.
+When I saw her, I burst into tears and hugged her!
+I was just so tired that day but there was still help.
+It's like God's in control and had a plan for us to encourage each other unexpectedly."

 "One friend wrote me a letter and said, ‘look for the blessing every day, there will always be at least one.’
 And I started having that outlook and it has been very helpful.
 So, I would say overall, I have a good outlook, but it’s also pragmatic and I try and prepare the children and my husband that it’s not that I don’t want to be here, but if I’m not, live your life, go on and flourish.
 And so, I’ve been trying to do things to prepare them mentally if it doesn’t work out.
 It’s things like that where I still stay a little grounded even though I know it will work out.
 So, it’s just kind of balancing that, where I don’t want to get my hopes up, but yet how could I not because there are always blessings, and so it’s always this back and forth all the time."